n1215/phpredis-constant-bug/README.md

-# PhpRedis constants are not defined
+# PhpRedis RedisCluster constants are not defined

 ## Requirements
 - Docker Compose